SDB:NVIDIA Switcheroo Control

 Install the NVIDIA proprietary driver: SDB:NVIDIA drivers

 After finishing the driver install with YAST or Zypper, the next step is to reboot to continue the install.
-Before this first reboot, you can set up Switcheroo Control.
+If you have secure boot enabled, enroll the keys to the MOK database.

 Remove suse-prime